Invited by Graduate School, Shanghai Normal University, China

 • Learn about constructivism in design

-• Learn to experiment typo-image, making message and styles by exploring typography and image relationships
+• Learn to experiment with typo-image, making messages and styles by exploring typography and image relationships.

 Project Brief

-Laszlo Moholy-Nagy (a Hungarian artist, designer, and educator) developed a concept of Typo-Photo, any synthesis between typography and photography, was the beginning of the central medium of graphic design.
+Laszlo Moholy-Nagy (a Hungarian artist, designer, and educator) developed the concept of Typo-Photo, any synthesis between typography and photography, which was the beginning of the central medium of graphic design.

-With this concept, the students will learn and explore the Deconstructivism.
-The development of a postmodern architecture that began in the late 1950s influenced by the theory of “Deconstruction,” which is a form of semiotic analysis that was introduced by Jacques Derrida, a leading French philosopher in the twentieth century.
+With this concept, the students will learn and explore Deconstructivism.
+The development of postmodern architecture that began in the late 1950s was influenced by the theory of “Deconstruction,” a form of semiotic analysis introduced by Jacques Derrida, a leading French philosopher in the twentieth century.

 Requirements